nv-morpheus/MRC/docs/quickstart/python/03_ConfigOptions/README.md

 ...
 Sink  : Got value  ${MESSAGE_ID}, TID: [${THREAD_NAME}]
 ```

+### Note:
+The threads will be created by SRF's underlying C++ implementation.
+Python's threading library will always return a thread name in the form of "Dummy-*" for any threads not created by Python.

 In this example, it will be important to pay attention to the ordering of the messages, and the thread that they were executed on.